OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 Yes, take a look at our [guide on enabling self-service sign in for your tenants](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/multi-tenant-roles-and-security.md).

-### How are deployment targets selected for each deployment?
+### How are deployment targets selected for each deployment? Â

 Octopus uses this rule to determine which deployment targets should be included in a deployment: